 Scot joined Watsi on October 16th, 2016.
-Eleven months ago, Scot joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Scot's most recent donation supported Ndaanya, a five-year-old boy from Tanzania, to fund clubfoot repair surgery.
+Two years ago, Scot joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scot's most recent donation supported Joyline, a 14-year-old girl from Kenya, to fund fracture repair surgery.

 Scot has funded healthcare for 35 patients in 9 countries.